cffls/py2hs/README.md

 Here is where type classes become handy.
 Type class is similar to the concept of interface in object-oriented programming.
-Let's try to define our "interface" with a type class.
+Let's try to define our "interface" using a type class.

 ```haskell